Desiderio Scaglia: Biography

-Desiderio Scaglia was born in 1567 at Cremona in the province of Cremona in Lombardy, part of the Duchy of Milan.
+Desiderio Scaglia was born in 1567 at Cremona, part of the Duchy of Milan (currently in the province of Cremona in Lombardy, Italy).
 He was a professor in the Dominican houses of study in Cremona and other cities in Lombardy.
 He was a well-known theologian and preacher during his time.
 During the pontificate of Pope Clement VIII, he was named inquisitor in the dioceses of Pavia, Cremona and Milan.
 In 1616 he was called to Rome and named commissary of the Roman Inquisition.
+In this role, he was among the judges who presided over the trial against Galileo and signed his condemnation.

-Pope Paul V created him cardinal at the consistory of 11 January 1621.
+Pope Paul V created him a cardinal at the consistory of 11 January 1621.

 Cardinal Scaglia was ordained bishop by Giambattista Cardinal Leni on 16 May 1621.
 He was appointed bishop of Melfi and Rapolla in 1621 and transferred to the diocese of Como the following year.
 He gave up the diocese of Como in 1632–1633 when was Camerlengo of the Sacred College of Cardinals.

 He participated in the conclave of 1621 which elected Pope Gregory XV and that of 1623 which elected Pope Urban VIII.

 He died in Rome on 21 August 1639 at the age of 72.